 We are always happy to answer questions about tax deductions.
 People who work for themselves often miss important deductions and pay more in taxes than they need to.
 We have created this guide to self-employment tax deductions to help you take advantage of every tax credit that is available to you.

-Who is Self Employed?
+Who is Considered Self-Employed?

 Let's begin with the definition of self-employment.
 According to the Internal Revenue Service, a person is self-employed if they: